That’s not just a clickbait title.

 Brewing the leaves for too long and with water that is too hot results in an overly bitter cup (but one with more caffeine).

 Oolong tea varies greatly.
-Some is lightly fermented like green tea, while other varieties are fermented much longer, close to black tea.
+Some is lightly fermented like green tea, while other varieties are fermented much longer, making these oolongs similar black tea.
 Steeping times vary as well, with darker oolongs steeping longer, resulting in more caffeine in the cup.

 Most oolong teas are made from older leaves, which means lower caffeine.
 The leaves are also usually roasted, not steamed, which also means less caffeine.

 White tea has the most caffeine by weight and leaf amount of any type of tea.
 That’s because it is made from young leaves.

 Because these parts of the plant are more delicate and white leaves are not fermented, you need to use shorter steeping times and cooler water.
 This results in lower amounts of caffeine in your cup.